 PDF 657.87KB

-Myles Birket Foster, 1912.
+Myles Birket Foster, 1912

 The aims of the fledgling Philharmonic Society were ‘to promote the performance, in the most perfect manner possible, of the best and most approved instrumental music’ and to ‘encourage an appreciation by the public in the art of music’.
 This was at a time when most concerts consisted of a hotch potch of vocal tit-bits and virtuoso show pieces.
 The Philharmonic Society was determined to make a case for serious symphonic and chamber music, ‘that species of music which called forth the efforts and displayed the genius of the greatest masters.’
 And these ‘masters’ were the living European composers of the time, Beethoven, Cherubini and Carl Maria von Weber.

 The Society lost no time in forming associations with such composers.
 As early as 1815 Cherubini was invited to conduct his new symphony and overture, commissioned by the Society.
 Four of Beethoven’s symphonies were performed in the Society’s first season, and the British premiere of his Fifth Symphony was given by its orchestra in 1816, the Seventh in 1817 and his Piano Concerto No. 1 in 1820.
 In 1822 the Society paid him £50 to commission a new symphony.
-After seven years the investment paid off with the delivery of the radical score of the 9th Symphony.
+After seven years the investment paid off with the delivery of the radical score of the Ninth Symphony.

 The Philharmonic Society not only reinvigorated British musical life by inviting foreign composers to London to conduct their works and to honour them (Carl Maria von Weber was made the first Honorary Member of the Society in 1826) but it represented a new spirit of egalitarianism, attracting an audience unified in ‘one great object: the love of their art.’
 It was noted by the press that this commitment made them an impressive audience: ‘silence and attention are preserved during the whole performance’, an uncommon phenomenon at the time.